crashka/fka/README.md

 ### Postscript ###

 By no means do I purport to kick ass all the time (or even whenever I intend to).
-But I do know what it takes, and it makes me feel good if I am able to do something to help other people kick ass, if and when that's what they set out to do.
+But, over the years, I have learned generally what it takes, and it makes me feel good if I am able to do something to help other people kick ass, if and when that's what they set out to do.

 Hence the framework itself.